Collegeville/CW20/WorkshopResources/WhitePapers/SoftwareReliabilityEngineering.md

 it is a rather trivial amount of work to resolve, there should be an associated [SRE] issue for tracking that work.
 Tracking even the trivial issues will help to build a database to later mine to identify where further product or process improvements can be made.
-Upon resolution of serious incidents, the **Primary** prepares a brief *postmortem* to inform discussion at the next project meeting of possible improvments in processes or practices.
+Upon resolution of [serious incidents](#escalation-serious-incidents-and-postmortems), the **Primary** prepares a brief [postmortem](#escalation-serious-incidents-and-postmortems) to inform discussion at the next project meeting of possible improvments in processes or practices.

-Because [SRE] work tends to be [interrupt driven](#), there is always the chance that the **Primary** will have no active issues.
-At these *idle* times, the **Primary** uses their time to address *low-hanging fruit* type work.
-In particular, there is no expectation that a developer serving as [SRE] **Primary** can get any other work done beyond their active or idle [SRE] obligations.
+Because [SRE] work tends to be [interrupt driven](#a-common-misconception-sre-is-an-interruption-to-product-development), there is always the chance that the **Primary** will have no active issues.
+At these *idle* times, the **Primary** uses their time to address [low-hanging fruit](#low-hanging-fruit).
+In particular, there is no expectation that a developer serving as [SRE] **Primary** can get any [product development](#sre-vs-product-development) work done.
 In slow shifts, its conceivable they can.
-But, there can be no implied assumption or expectation that this will be the case.
+But, to meet coverage and response time goals, there can be no implied assumption or expectation that this will be the case.

 The **Primary** role is rotated so as to balance the load among team members.